AdedejiAdewole/Landmark-Classification-Tagging-for-Social-Media/README.md

 3. app.ipynb: In this notebook, the best model is used to create a simple app for others to be able to use your model to find the most likely landmarks depicted in an image.

 4. Source files: These are python scripts that contains functions that are used to create the models reqqured for this classification.
-   a. data.py: This preprocesses the data used for classifications.
+   1. data.py: This preprocesses the data used for classifications.
-   b. model.py: This defines the CNN architecture.
+   2. model.py: This defines the CNN architecture.
-   c. optimization.py: This defines the loss and optimizer of our model.
+   3. optimization.py: This defines the loss and optimizer of our model.
-   d. predictor.py: This contains codes to wrap the model for inference.
+   4. predictor.py: This contains codes to wrap the model for inference.
-   e. train.py: This contains codes to train, optimize while training and perform validations on our models.
+   5. train.py: This contains codes to train, optimize while training and perform validations on our models.
-   f. transfer.py: This contains codes for using transfer learning to create a CNN for classifying landmark images.
+   6. transfer.py: This contains codes for using transfer learning to create a CNN for classifying landmark images.

 5. cnn_from_scratch.html: Web-page displaying 'cnn_from_scratch.ipynb'.